ewanjferris/133_Webapp/README.md

 **Please** read the user guide for a better explanation of how CI4 works!

-## Contributing

-We welcome contributions from the community.

-Please read the [*Contributing to CodeIgniter*](https://github.com/codeigniter4/CodeIgniter4/blob/develop/CONTRIBUTING.md) section in the development repository.

 ## Server Requirements

 PHP version 7.4 or higher is required, with the following extensions installed: